Global air cargo demand was up 18.4 percent in January

 Here is a selection of relevant memorandums, notices, and decisions published this week.
 If you have any questions, be sure to contact your Axxess specialist.

-Tribunal initiates expiry review of duties on cold-rolled steel from China, Korea and Vietnam
+Tribunal initiates expiry review of duties on carbon steel welded pipe from China

-The Canadian International Trade Tribunal initiated an expiry review of its finding made in December 2018, to determine if the expiry of the finding is likely to lead to continued or resumed dumping or subsidizing of cold-rolled steel from the People’s Republic of China, the Republic of Korea and the Socialist Republic of Vietnam and […]
+The Canadian International Trade Tribunal initiated an expiry review of its order made in March 2019 to determine if the expiry of the order is likely to lead to continued or resumed dumping or subsidizing of carbon steel welded pipe from China and is likely to result in injury to the domestic industry.